- Mike DiRocco, ESPN Staff Writer

 What we learned about Missouri: The Tigers struggled early in the season in SEC games, but they have gradually adjusted to the way games are played in the league and aren’t going to be a pushover any longer.
 Missouri was able to gash the Gators on the ground, and the Tigers were not physically outmatched the way they were in September.
 Had Franklin not missed at least three wide-open receivers, the Tigers could have left Gainesville with a victory.

-Unsung heroes: With buck LB Lerentee McCray out with an ankle injury, the Gators were missing their best pass-rusher.
-However, true freshman DEs Dante Fowler and Jonathan Bullard responded with their best games of the season.
+Unsung heroes: With buck LB Lerentee McCray out with an ankle injury, the Gators were missing their best pass rusher.
+However, true freshmen DEs Dante Fowler and Jonathan Bullard responded with their best games of the season.
 Fowler had one sack and Bullard 1.5 and helped force Franklin into a pair of intentional grounding calls.

 Second guessing: It’s apparent that Franklin is not completely healthy, but he was able to hurt the Gators with his legs, especially when he was able to get outside.
 Maybe a few more designed runs would have cut down on the turnovers and kept several drives going.